ducnguyenhuu26/RSS-WS/docs/poe-world-domain-analysis.md

 The experience buffer accumulates all transitions and provides the data source for both expert synthesis and weight fitting.

 ## Goal Definition and Sources
+Goals are literally spatial contact - not complex state changes Success = bounding box overlap - no inventory changes, no crafting completion Reward = binary contact check - 100 points if touching, 0 if not No multi-step objectives - just "get close enough to touch" PoE World's goal system is fundamentally limited to simple object reachability PoE World's goals are purely spatial - they're about getting the player's bounding box to overlap with a target object's bounding box.

 ### Goal Specification in PoE World